ViktorS0/template/README.md

 * write the file and exit `:wq`

 ### Create virtual conda environment
+Conda environment alos to mange more then just python packegies.
+It can also mange operating sysyem, python version and more

 1. make sure anaconda is instaled
 2. cretate `environment.yml` file with the dependancies that need to be instaled